Borrin Foundation Te Pae Tawhiti Postgraduate Scholarship

 - Ensure you have a copy of your academic transcripts.

-- Ask two people for permission for the Borrin Foundation to contact them directly to provide a written reference – you can use our template to request written references.
+- Ask two people for permission for the Borrin Foundation to contact them directly to provide a written reference – you can use our template to request written references (The Borrin Foundation will contact referees and provide a link to an online reference form after the application deadline has closed).

 - Once all your paperwork is ready, complete our online application and upload your proposal, CV and academic transcripts as PDF files.